In the District of Columbia, iCanConnect is administered by Columbia Lighthouse for the Blind (CLB).

 Every iCanConnect consumer meets one-on-one with a trainer to determine which equipment will best suit that consumer’s communication needs.
 Once the equipment is selected, the trainer helps the consumer learn how to use the technology.

 With this in mind, Nai is able to provide direct training to consumers with a variety of communication and reading modality needs or preferences.
-Nai currently serves as the DeafBlind Services Manager at Columbia Lighthouse for the Blind.
+Nai currently serves as the Director of Rehab and DeafBlind Services at Columbia Lighthouse for the Blind.